Instant coffee is often ridiculed among hardcore coffee snobs. While it’s not amazing, it’s still better than its reputation.

 When I tasted this one, what stood out to me at first, was how well-balanced it was compared to the other samples.
 It’s less harsh with a more clean and full aftertaste.

-This was another coffee that tasted more realistic to me; again it turned out to have some real coffee powder mixed into it.
+Lavazza’s blend was another one that tasted more realistic to me; again it turned out to have some real coffee powder mixed into it, so this addition probably works to some degree!

 This is a super dark roast, though.
-It tastes like an espresso roast, so if you like that or you take your coffee with milk, then this is a good bet.
+It tastes like an espresso roast, so if you like that or you take your coffee with milk, then it’s a good bet.

 This is how I described the blend in the blind test: